Home Blog

 • High blood pressure.

-These side effects can be relieved by talking to the physician and adjusting the dosage.
-Thus, patients should expect to experience some side effects but talking to a physician to determine how to resolve the issue may help prevent the side effects from weighing the patient down.
+These side effects can be addressed by sharing your experience with your physician and adjusting the dosage or changing the medications accordingly.
+Thus, patients may expect to experience some side effects initially, but talking to a physician to determine how to resolve the issue is warranted.

 ADHD Meds Not Working: What to Do

-Patients who notice a decrease in the effectiveness of their ADHD medication can stop taking the medicines for some time.
-This can make the drugs effective again; however, the patients may experience increased ADHD symptoms.
+Patients who notice a decrease in the effectiveness of their ADHD medication can stop taking the medicines for some time, a medication holiday.
+This can maintain the medications effectiveness; however, the patients may experience increased ADHD symptoms during these holidays.
 Patients should always discuss and follow their physician’s instructions before taking a break from their medication.

-The effectiveness of medicinal treatment can be increased by supplementing it with other symptom management methods [5*] like lifestyle adjustments and psychotherapy.
-Therefore, patients should also participate in various non-drug treatments, including physical activities and meditation.
+The effectiveness of medicinal treatment can be increased by supplementing it with other symptom management methods like lifestyle adjustments and psychotherapy.
+Therefore, patients should also participate in various non-medicinal treatments, including physical activities, mindfulness and meditation.
 They can also talk with therapists or psychologists specializing in ADHD.

 Conclusion

-ADHD is treatable with proper medication, support, and natural remedies for symptom management.
-However, affected individuals should seek help from a doctor, be ready to share, and find permanent solutions to issues causing their ADHD.
+ADHD is treatable with proper medication, support, and natural self-care techniques for symptom management.
+However, affected individuals should seek help from a doctor, be ready to share, and find permanent solutions to managing the issues causing their ADHD.

 Consult our medical doctors online if you suspect your ADHD medication isn’t working appropriately.